Ray of Light (song): Chart performance

-In the United States, "Ray of Light" premiered at number five on the Billboard Hot 100, for the issue dated July 11, 1998.
+In the United States, "Ray of Light" premiered at number five on the Billboard Hot 100, for the issue dated July 11, 1998 with 72,000 units.
 It was her highest-debuting single, surpassing previous best debuts with "You'll See" (1995) and "Frozen" (1998), both of which opened at number eight.
 The track became the singer's then 37th top-40 hit, moving her past Connie Francis on the list of women with most top-40 chartings on Hot 100.
 "Ray of Light" was present for a total of 20 weeks on the Hot 100, and placed at number 75 on the year-end chart.
 The song also reached the top of the Hot Dance Music/Club Play chart of Billboard, remaining at the top position for a total of four weeks.
 "Ray of Light" was certified gold by the Recording Industry Association of America (RIAA) in September 1998, for shipment of 500,000 copies of the single across United States.
 In Canada, it debuted at number 85 on the RPM Singles Chart and reached number three in its eighth week.
 It was present on the chart for a total of 30 weeks.

 In Australia, "Ray of Light" debuted on the ARIA Singles Chart at its peak of number six on May 24, 1998, staying there for one week.
 It was present for a total of 17 weeks on the chart, and was certified gold by the Australian Recording Industry Association (ARIA) for shipment of 35,000 copies of the single.
 At the year-end charts of ARIA, "Ray of Light" was the 57th best-selling Australian single of 1998.
 In New Zealand, "Ray of Light" also debuted at its peak position of number nine on the RIANZ Singles Chart.
 It was present for a total of 14 weeks on the chart and fell out on September 13, 1998, at number 31.